Need to know the difference between ceiling versus wall paint? Read on to find to find out all you need to know.

 Pro Tip-Whatever sheen you chose for your room, use the same sheen for the walls and ceiling so everything blends seamlessly together.

-At the end of the day, the differences between ceiling paint and wall paint is pretty easy to understand.
+At the end of the day, the differences between these two paint types are pretty easy to understand.
 Knowing the difference and where to best use each one is key.

 Pick your sheen for your ceiling, consider the color and the angles of your room and you’ll be fine.
 Good luck!